Get to Know Charlottetown

 Charlottetown Farmers Market

-Open Saturdays throughout the year, with Wednesday added for the summer months.
-Saturdays provides the most produce, and Wednesday it is less busy and easier to find parking.
+Open Saturdays throughout the year, with Wednesday, added for the summer months.
+Saturdays provide the most produce, and Wednesday it is less busy and easier to find parking.
 The Charlottetown Farmers market includes an artisanal of crafts, food samples abound, and all kinds of homemade treats!